Ninja: Iga and Kōga clans

 The plains of Iga, nested in secluded mountains, gave rise to villages specialized in the training of ninja.

 The Iga and Kōga "clans" were jizamurai families living in the province of Iga (modern Mie Prefecture) and the adjacent region of Kōka (later written as Kōga), named after a village in what is now Shiga Prefecture.
 From these regions, villages devoted to the training of ninja first appeared.
 The remoteness and inaccessibility of the surrounding mountains in Iga may have had a role in the ninja's secretive development.
 The chronicle Go Kagami Furoku writes, of the two clans' origins:

 There was a retainer of the family of Kawai Aki-no-kami of Iga, of pre-eminent skill in shinobi, and consequently for generations the name of people from Iga became established.
 Another tradition grew in Kōga.

 Likewise, a supplement to the Nochi Kagami, a record of the Ashikaga shogunate, confirms the same Iga origin:

 Inside the camp at Magari of the shōgun [Ashikaga] Yoshihisa there were shinobi whose names were famous throughout the land.
 When Yoshihisa attacked Rokkaku Takayori, the family of Kawai Aki-no-kami of Iga, who served him at Magari, earned considerable merit as shinobi in front of the great army of the shōgun.
-Since then successive generations of Iga men have been admired.
+Since then, successive generations of Iga men have been admired.
 This is the origin of the fame of the men of Iga.

-These professional ninja were actively hired by daimyōs between 1485 and 1581.
+These professional ninjas were actively hired by daimyōs between 1485 and 1581.
 Specifically, the Iga professionals were sought after for their skill at siege warfare, or "shirotori", which included night attacks and ambush.
 By the 1460s, the leading families in the regions had established de facto independence from their shugo.
 The Kōka ikki persisted until 1574, when it was forced to become a vassal of Oda Nobunaga.
 The Iga ikki continued until 1581, when Nobunaga invaded Iga Province and wiped out the organized clans.
 Survivors were forced to flee, some to the mountains of Kii, but others arrived before Tokugawa Ieyasu, where they were well treated.
 Some former Iga clan members, including Hattori Hanzō, would later serve as Tokugawa's bodyguards.
 Prior to the conquest of Kōka in 1574, the two confederacies worked in alliance together.
 At an approximate date of 1560, the alliance between Iga and Kōka was formalized in constitutional document.

 Following the Battle of Okehazama in 1560, Tokugawa employed a group of eighty Kōga ninja, led by Tomo Sukesada.
 They were tasked to raid an outpost of the Imagawa clan.
 The account of this assault is given in the Mikawa Go Fudoki, where it was written that Kōga ninja infiltrated the castle, set fire to its towers, and killed the castellan along with two hundred of the garrison.